k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 - Select the parameter and the operator from the drop-down lists and populate their values.
 Note that from TDM 8.1 onwards it is possible to select the IN or NOT IN operators on combo parameters and on text parameters.
 - Set the value on the parameter.
 You can set multiple values on a parameter if the selected operator is either IN or NOT IN:
   - Combo parameters - click on the value field to select a required value from the drop-down list; this can be done multiple times as more than one value can be selected in this field.
-  - Free text parameters - populate the values separated by a comma.
+  - Free text parameters - populate the values with a separating comma.
 For example: NY, CA.
 - Add the **AND/OR** operator to connect the parameter to the previous parameters or group.
 The TDM Portal displays the SQL query, which is built based on the selected parameters.